 LinkedIn Corp.
-(LNKD), owner of the world’s biggest professional-networking website, said posts from Twitter Inc. will no longer be displayed on its site, as the microblogger encourages users to visit its own services.
+(LNKD:US), owner of the world’s biggest professional-networking website, said posts from Twitter Inc. will no longer be displayed on its site, as the microblogger encourages users to visit its own services.

 LinkedIn users had been able to show the posts, known as tweets, on their accounts since 2009, the Mountain View, California-based company said on its blog.
 LinkedIn said members can still send updates to Twitter from their LinkedIn accounts by checking a box for tweets when they compose updates.